-The education and empowerment of young people and women is a priority for the Mayangna communities, therefore, the agreement includes that complementary contributions be made to the training of capacities in young men and women of the communities.
+The pilar of formation and training of young people and women is a priority for the Mayangnas communities, therefore, the agreement includes that complementary contributions be made to the formation of capacities in young men and women of the communities.
 In this sense, MLR Forestal will provide technical assistance and training for the inhabitants of the communities to establish agroforestry and cocoa nurseries and technical assistance for their management.

 Hurricanes modified the work plan

-As a result of the recent passage of hurricanes Iota and Eta that made landfall in communities in the North Caribbean in November, some of the activities established in the 2021 work plan will have to be adapted to current needs.
+As a consequence of the passage of hurricanes Iota and Eta that made landfall in communities in the North Caribbean in November 2020, some of the activities established in the 2021 work plan will have to be adapted to current needs.

 Vision of MLR Forestal in line with the relationship agreement

 The objective of MLR Forestal is the use of forest species (teak) in association with cocoa, through the recovery of degraded lands that it turns into agroforestry plantations.
-As well as being an investment that boosts the economy of the area, it contributes to the conservation of soils and natural resources, the capture of carbon and the establishment of corridors that facilitate biological connectivity.
+At the same time it is an investment that boosts the economy of the area, it contributes to the conservation of soils and natural resources, the capture of carbon and the establishment of corridors that facilitate biological connectivity.